gludington/conditional-visibility/README.md

 You can create an issue here: [Issue Log](https://github.com/gludington/conditional-visibility/issues)

 # Known Issues
-* Not with Pathfinder2e or other systems that use their own condition systems
+* Will not work with Pathfinder2e or other systems that use their own condition systems

 ## Attributions
 **Icons by**